-Climate change is a direct threat to Midpen’s mission to acquire and preserve a regional greenbelt of open space land in perpetuity.
-Now and in the future, climate change has wide-reaching consequences for the Bay Area’s natural environment and the people who depend on it.
-Greenhouse gases released from burning fossil fuels for transportation and energy are changing our climate.
-As a result, we are already seeing warmer temperatures, changes to plant and animal habitat ranges, more intense wildfires, sea level rise, and more frequent droughts and floods.
-To minimize and prepare for these climate change impacts, Midpen began developing a formal Climate Change Program in 2017.
+Climate change is a direct threat to Midpen’s mission.
+Now and into the future, climate change has far-reaching consequences for the Bay Area’s natural environment and all of us who depend on it.
+Greenhouse gases released by burning fossil fuels for transportation and energy are changing our climate.
+As a result, we are seeing warmer temperatures, changes to plant and animal habitat ranges, more intense wildfires, sea level rise, and more frequent droughts and floods.
+For Midpen this is an opportunity to lead by example and be part of the solution.

-Follow our lead and take steps to reduce your own contributions to climate change.
-Driving less, buying clean energy, and consuming less resources and products are some of the most impactful actions you can take.
+You can follow our lead and take steps to reduce your own contributions to climate change.
+Driving less, buying clean energy and consuming less resources and products are some of the most impactful actions you can take.
 Start today by calculating your carbon footprint and getting customized strategies using UC Berkeley’s Cool Climate Calculator.